baetis-ma/testbench/index.md

 quartus_pgm -m jtag -o "p;/home/mark/Desktop/max1000-oscope/output_files/oscope.pof"  (program fpga eprom)
 ```
 ##### The file command in the base directory has several other useful commands.
+## 12. Conculding Remarks
+##### This board make a very functional test bench that is very easy to use.
+To use the board it is plugged into a usb port (which supplies power) and either the `./oscope | gnuplot` or './logic | gnuplot` program lauched in a terminal.
+While the gnuplot screen is updating with new traces several times a secong the user can modify timebase, number of samples, triggering and display fine tuning commands from the terminal in realtime.
+##### The MAX1000 boards are availble for anout forty dollars.
+The programming code is free to download and use.
+##### This code could be used with many Altera FPGAs, adding an external Analog to Digital Converter (or forgoing the Oscilloscope portion) would require relatively few changes to the firmware.
+Moving to another companies firmware would involved modifing the pll, adc and sram modules built with qsys.